wiseman-timelord/Rpg-Gradio-Gguf/README.md

 - GPU - Vulkan capable GPU Only, it uses vulkan.
 Also install the latest Vulkan SDK, that your GPU/OS supports.
 - Internet - Installer requires internet, main program will be offline.
 - Compiling - The installer will detect/use VC Build Tools 2019-2022.

+### Building Requirements
+For compile options; If on PATH, ask AI how to check its on path, and as applicable fix...
+- [MSVC++ 2019-2022](https://visualstudio.microsoft.com/vs/older-downloads/) - MSVC with option Desktop Development enabled.
+- [Git](https://git-scm.com/install/) - Github Program for cloning the sources from github, ensure its on PATH.
+- [Vulkan SDK](https://vulkan.lunarg.com/sdk/home) - Need the Vulkan SDK to build for Vulkan.

 ### Models
 Here is some info about the modesls...